Add to My Library Following The Original Author’s Intent At The Paragraph Level

 3. arose sometime before dawn Sunday following the high holy Sabbath (day three)

 This phrase could refer to Hos.
 6:1-2.
 It is interpreted in a similar way in the Aramaic Targum on this verse.
 However, Jesus seems to be making an allusion to Jonah 1:17 (cf. Matt.
 12:39; 16:4).
-This type of predictive sign was exactly what the Pharisees were asking for in v.
-12 (cf. Matt.
+This type of predictive sign was exactly what the Pharisees were asking for in Luke 9:12 (cf. Matt.
 16:4).
 This type of prediction was the basis of defining a true prophet according to Deut.
 13:2-5; 18:18-22.
 Jesus gave them sign after sign, but they could not comprehend.
-Luke used the phrase “three days” often (cf. 9:22; 13:32; 18:33; 24:7,21,46; Acts 10:40) in connection with Jesus’ resurrection.
+Luke used the phrase "three days" often (cf. Luke 9:22; 13:32; 18:33; 24:7,21,46; Acts 10:40) in connection with Jesus' resurrection.

 23And He was saying to them all, “If anyone wishes to come after Me, he must deny himself, and take up his cross daily and follow Me.
 24For whoever wishes to save his life will lose it, but whoever loses his life for My sake, he is the one who will save it.
 25For what is a man profited if he gains the whole world, and loses or forfeits himself?
 26For whoever is ashamed of Me and My words, the Son of Man will be ashamed of him when He comes in His glory, and the glory of the Father and of the holy angels.
 27But I say to you truthfully, there are some of those standing here who will not taste death until they see the kingdom of God.”

-9:23 “if” This is a FIRST CLASS CONDITIONAL SENTENCE which is assumed to be true from the writer’s perspective or for his literary purposes.
+9:23 "if" This is a first class conditional sentence which is assumed to be true from the writer's perspective or for his literary purposes.

-9:24 “life. . .life” There is a play on two connotations of the Greek word psuche„, which reflects the OT term nephesh.
-Both of these terms simply refer to a human’s personality or life force (cf. Luke 17:33; Matt.
+9:24 "life. . .life" There is a play on two connotations of the Greek word psuchē, which reflects the OT term nephesh.
+Both of these terms simply refer to a human's personality or life force (cf. Luke 17:33; Matt.
 10:38-39; John 12:25).
 I think these two terms relate to the two Jewish ages.
 Physical life is bound to this fallen age of rebellion, but eternal life is part of the age to come.
-See Special Topic: This Age and the Age to Come at 9:2.
+See Special Topic: This Age and the Age to Come at Luke 9:2.

 Not only is there a play on the word “life,” but also on the word “save.”
 Its OT sense was physical deliverance, but its NT connotation is eternal spiritual salvation.